AdobeDocs/experience-manager-learn.en/help/cloud-service/content-delivery/custom-domain-name-with-adobe-managed-cdn.md

 ---
-title: Add Custom Domain Name
+title: Custom domain name with Adobe managed CDN
-description: Learn how to add a custom domain name to AEM as a cloud service-hosted site.
+description: Learn how to implement a custom domain name to the AEM as a Cloud Service web site that uses an Adobe managed CDN.
 version: Cloud Service
 feature: Cloud Manager, Operations
 topic: Administration, Architecture